-Outside Dates: Between the Saturday nearest September 24 (September 23) and the last Sunday in January (January 28).
+Outside Dates: Between the Saturday nearest September 24 (September 22) and the last Sunday in January (January 27).

 Hunting Seasons and Duck Limits: 60 days.
-The daily bag limit is 6 ducks, including no more than 4 mallards (no more than 2 of which can be females), 2 black ducks, 1 pintail, 1 mottled duck, 1 fulvous whistling duck, 3 wood ducks, 2 redheads, 2 scaup, 2 canvasbacks, 4 scoters, 4 eiders, and 4 long-tailed ducks.
+The daily bag limit is 6 ducks, including no more than 4 mallards (no more than 2 of which can be females), 2 black ducks, 2 pintails, 1 mottled duck, 1 fulvous whistling duck, 3 wood ducks, 2 redheads, 2 scaup, 2 canvasbacks, 4 scoters, 4 eiders, and 4 long-tailed ducks.

-Closures: The season on harlequin ducks is closed.
+Člosures: The season on harlequin ducks is closed.